G8TIC/radar/README.md

 replay attacks.

-If you haven't been given a pass phrase when you run setup you can skip this and the system will use the default phrase 'secret'.
+If you haven't been given a pass phrase when you run setup you can skip this and the system will use the default pass-phrase of 'secret'.

-We might contact you to ask you to use a new pass phrase (known only to you and us) to secure the feed in which case you'll need to run setup again or manually edit the configuration file `/etc/default/radar` and edit the `-p` option to change the pass phrase.
+We might contact you to ask you to use a new pass-phrase (known only to you and us) to secure the feed in which case you'll need to run setup again or manually edit the configuration file `/etc/default/radar` and edit the `-p` option to change the pass phrase.